Honors English II/III & AP Language:

 Philosophical essay: Making Money

-Poe essay OUTLINE: poet as maker
+Poe essay: poet as maker

 Audio file: John Spilotros